yorgath/orthogram/README.rst

        end: d
        group: water

-A group definition may contain a reference to a named ``style`` if needed.
+A group definition may contain references to named styles.
 Note that creating an entry in the ``groups`` section is not necessary for the grouping of the links; a common ``group`` name in each link definition is sufficient.

 Attributes
 ----------